simpleiot/simpleiot/docs/ref/development.md

 - `siot_setup`
 - `siot_build`

+## Developing Simple IoT

+The `siot_watch` command can be used when developing Simple IoT.
+This does the
+following:

+- starts [`elm-watch`](https://github.com/lydell/elm-watch) on the Elm code.
+  `elm-watch` will automatically update the UI without losing state any time an Elm file changes.
+- runs the Go backend and rebuilds it anytime a Go module changes (only works on Linux)

+Both of the above are run in a [run-pty](https://github.com/lydell/run-pty) wrapper, which allows you to see the output of either process.
+The output of the Elm compile is displayed in the browser, so it is rarely necessary to view the elm-watch side.

 ## Using Simple IoT as a library

 Simple IoT can be used a library for your custom application.
 The siot